penumbragames/tankanarchy/README.md

   of all the objects.

 # Setting Up:
-  Requires npm, bower and gulp should be installed globally on your system.
+  npm, bower and gulp should be installed globally on your system.
   ```
   npm install
   bower install